 This RI divorce law article, Rhode Island Divorce from A-Z, was authored by Rhode Island divorce lawyer, David Slepkow.
 This explains the entire process from finding a Rhode Island divorce lawyer through a full trial on the merits.

 Finding RI Divorce attorneys

 The first step in obtaining a divorce from your spouse is finding a Rhode Island attorney who you are comfortable with.
 Many attorneys give free initial consultations while others charge for the first consult.
 I have always taken the position that the initial consultations will be free.
 It is important to ask the proposed lawyer about his or her experience and qualifications to handle your case.
 It is also crucial to determine the hourly charge and the amount of any initial fee or retainer.

-It is often impossible to determine how much a divorce will cost from beginning to end.
+It is often impossible to determine how much a divorce in RI will cost from beginning to end.
 However, it is a good idea to get an educated estimation of the eventual fee.
 This will never usually be more than a estimation because the cost of the divorce usually depends on several factors.

 How much will my contested divorce cost?